-Graduated from Elkins High School in Prosper, Texas...was a 2004 baseball second team all-American and graduated as the school's all-time leader in hits...led his team to the USA Today Prep National Championship in 2002...played college ball at Texas Christian University... left as the TCU career leader in games played (241) and at-bats (843) and was a 3-time Mountain West Conference selection...hit two home runs in the 2009 Austin Super Regional vs. #4 Texas...named by the MLB Players Alumni Association as the Cardinals Heart and Hustle Award winner in 2013, 2014 and 2015, given to players who demonstrate a passion for the game and best embodies the values, spirit and tradition of the game...serves on the MLB player advisory board for the Taylor Hooton Foundation, the foundation dedicated to educating young people about the dangers of performance enhancing drugs...his father, Rick, the baseball coach at Prosper (TX) High School, was named Coach of the Year by the National Federation of State High School Associations (NFHS) in 2014 and had Elkins High School baseball field named after him in 2015...his brother Tyler played college baseball at UT-San Antonio and two years in the Mets organization...Matt is one of a select few players who do not wear batting gloves...he and his wife, Mackenzie, reside in Fort Worth, Texas.
+Graduated from Elkins High School in Prosper, Texas...was a 2004 baseball second team all-American and graduated as the school's all-time leader in hits...led his team to the USA Today Prep National Championship in 2002...played college ball at Texas Christian University... left as the TCU career leader in games played (241) and at-bats (843) and was a 3-time Mountain West Conference selection...hit two home runs in the 2009 Austin Super Regional vs. #4 Texas...named by the MLB Players Alumni Association as the Cardinals Heart and Hustle Award winner in 2013, 2014 and 2015, given to players who demonstrate a passion for the game and best embodies the values, spirit and tradition of the game...serves on the MLB player advisory board for the Taylor Hooton Foundation, the foundation dedicated to educating young people about the dangers of performance enhancing drugs...his father, Rick, the baseball coach at Prosper (TX) High School, was named Coach of the Year by the National Federation of State High School Associations (NFHS) in 2014 and had Elkins High School baseball field named after him in 2015...his brother Tyler played college baseball at UT-San Antonio and two years in the Mets organization...Matt is one of a select few players who do not wear batting gloves...he and his wife, Mackenzie, and their daughter, Kinley, reside in Fort Worth, Texas.

 Led the team with 84 RBI and 28 home runs; the 28 home runs were a career high and most by a left-handed hitting STL third baseman in franchise history and the most by a STL left-handed batter since Jim Edmonds in 2005 (29)…Garnered votes for the Most Valuable Player Award by Baseball Writers of America (12th place finish)…Led the National League and St. Louis in doubles (44) and led the team in runs (101, 5th)…Collected 51 multi-hit games, T5th in the N.L. ..Had 7-straight multi-hit games 4/12-19 (.467, 14-30) and at least one in each game was an extra-base hit, the first since MIL's Paul Moliter in 1991 to do so (also 7 games) and joins Ripper Collins in 1935 as the only Cardinals to accomplish the feat…Had five-straight games with a double 4/13-18 (7 doubles)…Led the club in walks (81, 8th), on-base pct. (.365, 14th) and a career-high slugging pct. (.505, 8th)…Saw 4.22 pitches/plate appearance, 3rd in the N.L. and was 4th in the league in percentage of pitches taken (61.0)…Led the Cardinals with 14 game-winning RBI, T7th in the league…Batted .327 (36-110) with runners in scoring position, 12th in the N.L…Scored two+ runs in 21 games, the team going 17-4 in those contests…Hit five lead-off home runs, tying the club single-season record held by Lou Brock and Ray Lankford…In 80 games batting leadoff, hit .312 (98-314, 22 HR) with 22 HR to set a STL record, breaking Lou Brock's 1968 (21) mark. ..Played at second base for the first time since 2013 on 7/7 at CHI; made 9 starts and played 11 games at second…Started at first base on 8/27 for the first time since 2013, moved to 1st on two other occasions…Batted .293 with 22 hits vs. A.L. teams in 2015.
 Has a career .328 average in interleague play, the 2nd-highest among active players (min.
 250 PA)…Had a 12-game hit streak 4/12-25 (.423) and was named National League Player of the Week during that span (week of 4/13-19).
 Also had a 10-game hit streak 8/4-14 (.368)…Missed four games due to extreme fatigue 5/7-10…Had his 1st career multi-HR game 7/30 vs. COL when he went 4-5 (2 HR, 2B) and scored 4 times.
 Had a season-high 4 RBI on 4 occasions (also 4/12, 5/5 & 9/23)…Was a triple shy of hitting for the cycle on 9/17 at MIL…Named by MLB Player's Alumni Association as the Cardinals 2015 Heart and Hustle Award winner, an honor he's received 3-straight years.
 One player from each MLB team is chosen based on their passion, desire and work ethic on and off the field.